ericrallen/old-school-front-end-challenge/README.md

 ##### Step one

-I created a new version of the file with `console.time()` and `console.timeEnd()` calls around each logical operation to see where it would be worth investing time.
+I wrapped each logical operation with [`console.time()`](https://developer.mozilla.org/en-US/docs/Web/API/console/time_static) and [`console.timeEnd()`](https://developer.mozilla.org/en-US/docs/Web/API/console/timeEnd_static) calls to see where it would be worth investing time improving performance.

-It looked generally like this, which wasn't super helpful:
+The output wasn't really granular enough to be that helpful:

 ```log
 [0.00ms] split